Wildix/xBeesConnect/README.md

 #### `toClipboard(payload: string)`

-Sends a request to xBees to put a string to the user's clipboard
+Sends a request to x-bees to put a string to the user's clipboard:

 ```js
 xBeesConnect().toClipboard(somestring);